SCOPE OF THIS CHAPTER

 In relation to complaints, the emphasis should be on a speedy resolution reached locally wherever possible.

-However, where a complaint includes an allegation of Significant Harm, the matter must be directed to be dealt with under the Child Protection Procedures and must be referred to the Duty and Assessment Team for this purpose immediately.
+Where a complaint includes an allegation that a child has been harmed, the matter must be directed to be dealt with under the multi agency Safeguarding Children Partnership Procedures and must be referred to Children's Social Care via the Request for Support Hub.

 Staff may not deal with complaints relating to their own practice and must pass such matters to their own manager.